 Photo Credit: William Burroughs IV

 Greetings.
-I am Tim Parenti, a 25-year-old graduate student who might best be described as an "overall enthusiast" in just about everything.
+I am Tim Parenti, a 30-year-old who might best be described as an "overall enthusiast" in just about everything.

 I was born in Erie, Pennsylvania on 4 January 1988 (during what I'm told was quite the snowstorm) and attended Girard High School, from which I graduated as salutatorian on 8 June 2006.
 I graduated cum laude from the Swanson School of Engineering at the University of Pittsburgh's main campus on 18 December 2010 with a BSE in Chemical Engineering, an undergraduate certificate in Nuclear Engineering, and a minor in Music.